JulieIronhack/technical_challenge_WD/thephonecave-server/README.md

-# The Phone Cave (WD)

-  At The Phone Cave we are looking for someone to help us turn our cave store into a home, and to do so we present you this challenge.

-You can find a README file in each section.

 ## How to make it work
 This is a Node app that uses Express.
 In order to make it work, please use "npm run dev".